trilliontrust/clvm/docs/chialisp_ref.md

 \- \- \- \- \- \- \-

-this checks to see if the first item in a list is equal to some value; if it is, then it returns a list containing the second value in the list, and if it isn't, then it returns a list containing the third value in the list:
+this takes a list and checks to see if the first item in that list is equal to some value; if it is, then it returns a list containing the second value in the original list, and if it isn't, then it returns a list containing the third value in the original list:

 '(e (i (= (f (a)) (q VALUETOCHECK) ) (q (c (f (r (a))) (q () ) )) (q (c (f (r (r (a)))) (q () ) ))) (a))' '(ITEM1 ITEM2 ITEM3)'